GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/205510697-07b56f52-914a-4f6f-9d7f-ae849650c1cc.png)

-now for Airsoft Workshop, I have already designed my footer in mind with a place to have an embedded sign up form... so I will select the embedded form option of the three.
+now for Airsoft Workshop, I have already designed my footer in mind with a place to have an embedded sign-up form... so I will select the embedded form option of the three.

 ![image](https://user-images.githubusercontent.com/72948843/205510574-f25b8f0e-2f21-47b8-9463-bce73ce20c3e.png)